walakaka77/the-wriggley-farm/pages/contact.md

 ---
 layout              : page
-title               : "Contact"
-meta_title          : "Contact and use our contact form" subheadline         : "Contact Form" teaser              : "Get in touch with me?
-Use the contact form." permalink           : "/contact/"
+title               : "Reach us here!" meta_title          : "Contact Us on our email thewriggleyfarm@gmail.com"
+subheadline         : "Share your growing journey with us!" teaser              : "" permalink           : "/contact/"
 ---
-If you need a fabulous contact form for your website, I suggest you use the free version of [Wufoo](http://www.wufoo.com/)
+We’d love to hear from you!
+Whether you have questions, suggestions, or just want to share your gardening experiences, feel free to reach out to us.
+Your insights and feedback help us grow and improve.

+Contact us at [thewriggleyfarm@gmail.com](mailto:thewriggleyfarm@gmail.com).
+Looking forward to connecting with you!